EDC / Plan

 • Procurement policies, programs, guidelines, and processes may create unintended barriers for people with disabilities.

-Design and delivery of services and programs
+Design and Delivery of Programs and Services

 • Employees who interact directly with customers may not know how to communicate effectively with people with disabilities and for different disability types.